 Turner Broadcasting System became the latest Adobe Primetime customer Tuesday, furthering its adoption of video technology to power new TNT and TBS apps and Web sites.
 The deal gives television viewers more content from AdultSwim, Cartoon Network, truTV, and NBA League Pass in the near future.

-As part of the package, Turner taps Adobe's Primetime Player and its ad insertion technology to deliver live and
+As part of the package, Turner taps Adobe's Primetime Player and its ad insertion technology to deliver

 A single sign-on enables viewers to access Turner content across apps and devices without having to log in and authenticate repeatedly.
 TBS also has begun to use Adobe Primetime DRM digital rights management to protect premium video content online.